ipikuka/recma-mdx-escape-missing-components/README.md

 ## Security

-Use of `recma-escape-missing-components` does not involve user content so there are no openings for cross-site scripting (XSS) attacks.
+Use of `recma-mdx-escape-missing-components` does not involve user content so there are no openings for cross-site scripting (XSS) attacks.

 ## License